-It was King Matthias who gave a permit to the town to build fortifications because of the raids from Moldova.
+It was King Matthias Corvinus who gave a permit to the town to build fortifications because of the raids from Moldova.
 All kinds of artisans lived in the guilds of the city: carpenters, masons, furriers, potters, tailors, goldsmiths, and silversmiths, all had a very good reputation.
-Especially the goldsmiths were world-famous, one of them (Bánfihunyadi Ötvös János) became a professor at Gresham College in London.
-After the death of King Matthias in 1490, Polish soldiers took the town but they were driven out by King Ulászló II. during the next year.
+Especially the goldsmiths were world-famous, and one of them (Bánfihunyadi Ötvös János) became a professor at Gresham College in London.
+After the death of King Matthias in 1490, Polish soldiers took the town but King Ulászló II drove them out. during the next year.

 After the death of János Zsigmond, the Principality of Transylvania was about to take shape and the town was inherited by Prince Báthori Zsigmond.
 Unfortunately, the rich town’s profit had been lived off by usurers who got hold of the renting rights.
 Prince Bethlen Gábor took these rights away from them and freed the city from its unjust debt, gifting the mining rights to the city in 1620.
 In the 1630s, the city and its mines were owned by Prince Rákóczi György I.